KNCI: Country: 1984-present

 On February 2, 2017, CBS Radio announced it would merge with Entercom (which locally owned KKDO, KUDL, KSEG, KRXQ, and KIFM; the company formerly owned KDND until it shut the station down and turned in its license to the Federal Communications Commission two days later).
 The merger was completed November 17, 2017.
 To comply with ownership limits, KNCI, KHTK, KZZO, and KYMX, as well as four stations in San Francisco, were divested to the Entercom Divestiture Trust pending their sale to a third-party, with Bonneville International assuming operations under a local marketing agreement.
 In August 2018, Bonneville subsequently announced its intent to acquire the eight divested stations outright for $141 million; the sale was completed on September 21, 2018.

 HD channels

 KNCI's HD2 channel, called "The Wolf" features a "Young Country" format, playing the newest country songs from mainstream country artists as well as "up-and-coming" ones.
-It's commercial-free and due to the "Wolf" branding, by actively using this branding, it prevented former competitor KNTY from re-launching a new country format on any signal using "The Wolf" or "Young Country" branding.
+It is commercial-free and due to the "Wolf" branding, by actively using this branding, it prevented former competitor KNTY from re-launching a new country format on any signal using "The Wolf" or "Young Country" branding.

 KNCI's HD3 channel, known as "The Ranch," features classic country hits.
 Previously, "The Ranch" was on KNCI's HD2 channel, and the HD3 channel was a simulcast of sports AM station KHTK.
 The simulcast of KHTK-AM is now on KYMX's HD subchannel at 96.1FM HD2.